 Housed in the historic Mount Moriah African Methodist Episcopal Church in Annapolis, Maryland, is the Banneker-Douglass Museum.
-The public museum shows the history of African-Americans in the United States, particularly in Maryland, from the early days of the colonial transatlantic slave trade, through the Jim Crow era, and to the present day.
+The public museum covers Black history in the United States, particularly in Maryland, from the early days of the colonial transatlantic slave trade, through the Jim Crow era, and to the present day.

 The institution was named after Maryland natives Benjamin Banneker, astronomer, naturalist, and surveyor of the original boundaries of Washington, D.C., and Frederick Douglass, an escaped slave who became a famous abolitionist and acclaimed orator.

-In addition to a chronology of African American history, the museum’s exhibits highlight the lives and contributions of several prominent African-Americans from Maryland, including abolitionist Harriet Tubman, Arctic explorer Matthew Henson, and Supreme Court justice Thurgood Marshall.
+In addition to a chronology of Black history, the museum’s exhibits highlight the lives and contributions of several prominent Black Americans from Maryland, including abolitionist Harriet Tubman, Arctic explorer Matthew Henson, and Supreme Court justice Thurgood Marshall.